Drangleic

 Vendrick believed that his dominion over man made him a king, but Nashandra and Aldia speak to a more philosophical kingship.
 A true King isn’t actualized by virtue of an inborn capacity or prelaid destiny.
 For at the heart, a king is whoever holds the power to effectuate his will, to turn his want into reality.
 And the one who holds the greatest effect upon reality is the one holding dominion over the First Flame, the entity central to the current world order.
 Primarily this concerns the King of Kindling.
 In becoming avatar to the fire from which all souls originate, he who inherits the flame also takes over the “karma” (因果) of the soul, becoming the cause behind the effect on this world shaped by Disparity; even Shanalotte acknowledges that us revitalizing flame will only fill the world with more of Disparity’s power.
 The same, however, is true for the Dark Lord, the one who wills the flame to die becoming King of a new age.
 Whether of Dark or Kindling, both can be considered the true King.

-Crown of the King of Drangleig, Vanclad.
+Crown of Vanclad, King of Drangleic.

 What really is a king?
 Some say it is a natural capacity, some say it is a preordained fate.